 Ecology: Parasitic and saprobic on living and dead oaks; causing a brown rot of the butt and roots; growing alone or gregariously at the bases of oaks or on the ground nearby; late spring through fall; fairly widely distributed from the Great Plains eastward.
 The illustrated and described collections are from Illinois.

-Caps: 5-15 cm across and up to 20 cm deep; up to 3 cm thick; fan-shaped to irregularly lobed; smooth to wrinkled; suedelike; bright to pale orange, often with vague concentric bands of alternating shades of color; frequently fading in maturity and with direct sunlight.
+Caps: 4–20 cm across; 6–20 cm deep; up to 2 cm thick; fan-shaped to semicircular, kidney-shaped, or irregularly lobed; smooth to wrinkled; finely suedelike; pale to bright pinkish orange, often with vague concentric bands of alternating shades of color; frequently fading in maturity and with direct sunlight; the margin often whitish.

-Pore Surface: Whitish; with 2-4 circular to angular pores per mm; tubes to 5 mm deep.
+Pore Surface: Whitish; not bruising; with 2–3 circular to angular pores per mm; tubes to 5 mm deep.

 Flesh: Thick; soft and watery when young, becoming chalky and eventually crumbling easily; white; not changing when sliced.

 Odor and Taste: Not distinctive.